What is BOSS?

 If you don’t work in the public sector, you can still buy BOSS bonds.
 There are three ways you can do this:

-- By applying to purchase bonds from the Central Bank when public servants have not taken their full allotment
+- By applying to purchase bonds from the Central Bank when public sector workers have not taken their full allotment

-- By buying directly from public servants who want to sell their bonds;
+- By buying directly from public sector workers who want to sell their bonds;

 - By purchasing bonds on the secondary market through a broker.